ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 2. Support for older 3rd party plugin paths

-In general, it is preferable to use a module or plugin's FQCN over the ``collections`` keyword, and the short name for all content in ``ansible-base``.
+In general, it is preferable to use a module or plugin's FQCN over the ``collections`` keyword and the short name for all content in ``ansible-core``

 Using a playbook from a collection
 ==================================